-To run HA application monitoring programs, the virtual machine's host must be running ESX/ESXi 4.1 or later, and application monitoring must have been enabled when configuring HA.
+To run HA application monitoring programs, the virtual machine must be running on an ESXi host, and application monitoring must have been enabled when configuring HA.

 You can enable heartbeats with the compiled vmware-appmonitor program.
 Usage is as follows: